 This trip was different.
 While we did do a little shopping, without even realizing it or fully intending it, experiences and activities together became the focus of our weekend.

 The kids had a blast and it was such a fun and spontaneous way to spend the afternoon.
-There was nothing we really needed to buy and we had nowhere we had to be.
 When we got back to our hotel for supper, we were all tired, but happy.
 It was a nice change.

 It’s the little things